DeiC-HPC/cotainr/doc/development/test_suite_ci_cd.rst

 The test suite
 --------------

 The `cotainr` test suite is implemented using `pytest <https://docs.pytest.org/>`_ and uses the `pytest-cov <https://docs.pytest.org/>`_ plugin for reporting test coverage.
-In order to run the test suite locally, first set up a developer environment and install the necessary dependencies using `uv sync`.
+In order to run the test suite locally, first set up a developer environment by installing the test dependencies declared in the `cotainr pyproject.toml file <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_.
+We recommend using `uv <https://docs.astral.sh/uv/>`_ for setting up the environment:

 .. code-block:: console